 The Direct Mail level of contact is a one-way communication method.
-Direct mail does not provide any feedback, but has a 90-95% guarantee for reaching your prospects with foundational information.
+Direct mail does not provide any feedback, but has a 90-95% guarantee for reaching your prospects with your information.

 TELEPHONE OUTREACH – VERY VIABLE FOR A CHURCH

 Even with the recent Do Not Call legislation, telephone outreach remains the Church’s single best tool for reaching out to new prospects.
-Telephone contact enables the Church to share a greeting from it’s lay volunteers, identify the prospect’s background and affiliation, seeks to clarify information communicated in the letter.
-This is a great opportunity to answer questions and seeks to qualify the interest in the Church for further contact.
+A warm phone call enables the Church to share a greeting from it’s lay volunteers.
+The call can identify the prospect’s background and affiliation and clarify information communicated in the letter.
+This is a great opportunity to answer questions and qualify the interest in the Church for further contact.
 A warm, friendly call from the local Church will do wonders to help the newcomer feel welcomed in their new neighborhood!
 This is a great tactic for a winning a Church Outreach Program.